Flammability of Cat Litter: Everything You Need to Know

 Incorporating these habits into your daily routine will keep your home and your feline friend safe from unexpected fire hazards.

-Biodegradable litter is more flammable than clay or silica-based litter due to the organic materials they contain.
+Biodegradable litter is more flammable than clay or silica-based litter due to the organic materials it contains.
 However, with proper storage and disposal, they can still be a safe and environmentally friendly option for cat owners.

 Cat litter, especially biodegradable types, should be stored in a cool, dry place to reduce the risk of fire.
 Keeping the litter away from heat sources and ensuring good ventilation will further minimize the chances of flammability.